aws/aws-eks-best-practices/content/karpenter/index.md

 ### No custom launch templates support with Karpenter

-There is no custom launch template support with v1 APIs.
+There is no custom launch template support with v1 APIs (v0.32+).
 You can use custom user data and/or directly specifying custom AMIs in the EC2NodeClass.
 More information on how to do this is available at [NodeClasses](https://karpenter.sh/docs/concepts/nodeclasses/).

 ### Exclude instance types that do not fit your workload